opensearch-project/observability/integrations/docs/Integration-structure.md

 ***Future Enhancements** *

-In the future, an Integration would be able to supplement the Observability main SSO schemas with some proprietary schemas - such as the serviceMap which is currently defined and maintained by data-prepper.
+In the future, an Integration would be able to supplement the Observability main SS4O schemas with some proprietary schemas - such as the serviceMap which is currently defined and maintained by data-prepper.

 The `schema, index, label `& `input_type` will define the explicit way that the data is ingested, which schema is backing its visualizations and the tagging information its labeled with.